HackDavis/live/src/markdown/opening-ceremony.md

 category: "Logistics"
 link: "Schedule"
 ---
-Speech from the organizers and talks from our sponsors
+Speech from the organizers and talks from our sponsors.